voiceinthedark/markdown-create-file/README.md

 - Create a new markdown file in the current directory
 - Yaml front-matter parsing
 - External yaml configuration
-- Auto update on save
+- Auto update on save (can be turned off in config)

 ![Add new file](add_new_file.gif)